dstreitf/featuretoolset/README.md

-Project of the masters thesis of Matthias Hein
+Project of the masters thesis of Matthias Hein.
 Code created by (c) Matthias Hein

 # install tools